 NewsOn carries full newscasts and clips from local ABC, NBC and FOX stations.
 It has roughly 275 local TV stations in more than 165 markets.

 The cool thing about this app is that there aren’t any kind of blackouts or restrictions.
 So you can even watch a newscast that’s in another state.

 Paramount+ carries a live local CBS channel in most markets.

-A subscription to Paramount+ on Roku costs $4.99 per month.
-For a live TV feed of a local CBS station, you now need the Premium plan for $9.99 per month.
+A subscription to Paramount+ on Roku costs $5.99 per month.
+For a live TV feed of a local CBS station, you now need Paramount Plus with Showtime.
+A subscription costs $11.99 per month.

 If you’re already watching shows such as “The Amazing Race”, “The Equalizer” or “FBI”, you will find entire seasons here.

 Its library of movies and new shows come from CBS, Nickelodeon, Comedy Central, BET, MTV and Smithsonian Channel.

 You can watch live sports on Paramount+, including NFL games every Sunday.
 There are also college football, basketball, soccer games and the PGA Tour.

 Paramount+ will have a number of new films between 30 and 45 days after they are released in theaters.
 You can sign up for a free trial of Paramount+.

 Peacock has a number of free live TV channels; but subscribers to its premium plan will soon get a lot of what airs on MSNBC.